rbaumgar/openshift-operators/Operator_Update_Information_Checker.md

 # Summery

-Recently Red Hat ha released a tool at the Customer Portal Labs which can give a very detailed information about Operators and available updates, supported versions, and much more.
+Recently Red Hat has released a tool at the Customer Portal Labs which can give a very detailed information about Operators and available updates, supported versions, and much more.

 The name is **Red Hat OpenShift Container Platform Operator Update Information Checker**